jchip/universal-nvm/README.md

 ### Installing to PATH (macOS/Linux only)

-On macOS and Linux, you can optionally add the nvm bin directory to your system PATH to make nvm commands available in GUI applications (like VS Code).
+On macOS and Linux, you can optionally add the Universal NVM bin directory to your system PATH to make nvm commands available in GUI applications (like VS Code).

 #### Install to User PATH (recommended)

-This adds nvm to your user's PATH.
+This adds Universal NVM to your user's PATH.
 Works with GUI applications and doesn't require sudo:

 **macOS:**
 ```bash